positive reinforcement

 • Give the reward exactly when the behavior occurs or as soon afterward as possible.

-• Don’t give something before the behavior occurs in hopes that the response will change later.
+• Don’t give something before the behavior occurs, hoping the response will change later.
 Positive reinforcement is not a bribe.

-• You should be enthusiastic and keep goals for your child achievable.
+• You should be enthusiastic and keep your child’s goals achievable.
 If you become stressed or frustrated, take a break to have positive interactions with your child.

 • The reward needs to be consistent and delivered promptly.

 • The rewards don’t all have to be the same.
-As an example, a hug one day, a small gift card for coffee, or an outing together could be rewards that your child remembers.
+For example, a hug one day, a small gift card for coffee, or an outing together could be rewards your child remembers.

 • Track the good behavior and the rewards that you are giving.